mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-submit-a-po.md

 # Submitting a Purchase Order

 Log into Accrualify and go to the Purchase Module on the left hand side of the screen.
-Then click on the orange **Request PO** button.
+Select the orange **Request PO** button.

 ![](../../.gitbook/assets/How-to-submit-a-PO-1.png)